Paras-245/notes/bitten tech course/Module 2 (Basics & Enviornment Setup)/20_Dual boot vs Virtual Machine.md

 ### Advantages :
 - easy to setup and switch and is safer(sanbox - virtual enviornment)
 - extra layer of security against malware
+- create snapshots and save the os conditon
+- portable
+### Disadvantages :
+- no dedicated resources
 -